contactrika/bulb/gym-bullet-aux/README.md

   --env_name=BlockOnInclineYcbPT1024-v5 --viz --debug
 ```

+Note: incline plane is not included in the point cloud for
+faster processing.

 Replace 1024 with any of 64,128,512,2048 to get a smaller/larger
 number of points in the point clouds,
 e.g. ```BlockOnInclineGeomMdPT128-v5```